Environmental Policy of The Burren Centre, Kilfenora, County Clare

 Staff are advised to report leaks immediately to ensure water is not wasted at The Burren Centre.

-We advise our staff the need to make prudent use of water and to check all toilet sinks
+We advise our staff the need to make prudent use of water and to check all toilets and sinks

 We minimise waste in the Tea Rooms when food is left over, we give it to a local man for his dogs